 The Carnegie Endowment for International Peace has launched a multiyear research effort dedicated to exploring how U.S. foreign policy needs to change to better advance the economic well-being of America’s middle class.

-The task force’s recommendations will draw on data recently gathered by its research team and university partners in Ohio, Colorado, and Nebraska, on perceived and measurable economic effects of U.S. foreign policy at the state and local levels.
+The task force’s recommendations drew on data recently gathered by its research team and university partners in Ohio, Colorado, and Nebraska, on perceived and measurable economic effects of U.S. foreign policy at the state and local levels.
 The findings from Ohio were published in December 2018, and the findings from Colorado were published in November 2019.
-Those from Nebraska will be published in early 2020.
-The task force is now in the process of taking stock of the data and beginning to reflect on the implications, including on ongoing debates related to international trade and investment policy, economic competition with China, defense spending, foreign aid, and global cooperation to combat climate change
+Those from Nebraska were published in May 2020.
+The final report took stock of the data and reflected on the implications, including on ongoing debates related to international trade and investment policy, economic competition with China, defense spending, foreign aid, and global cooperation to combat climate change.

 In a complex, changing, and increasingly contested world, the Carnegie Endowment generates strategic ideas and independent analysis, supports diplomacy, and trains the next generation of international scholar-practitioners to help countries and institutions take on the most difficult global problems and safeguard peace.
 Join our mailing list to become part of our network of more than 150 scholars in 20 countries.